namlook/MongoLite/README.rst

 MongoLite is perfect for who wants a thing layer on top of pymongo and don't care about validation stuff.

-Most of MongoKit's features can be recreated by using plugins and custom types.

 A mongolite is a beautiful stone_

 .. _stone : http://www.mindat.org/photos/0656330001207867080.jpg